DL-DRL: A double-level deep reinforcement learning approach for large-scale task scheduling of multi-UAV: Experiments and Analysis

 \subsection{Ablation Study on ITS}

-To investigate the influence of different processes in ITS, we construct the ablation study in the scenario with 4 UAVs and 80 tasks.
-Different training strategies are used for the model training, we record the cost value during the training process.
-Fig. \ref{Fig. 5} shows the cost value curves throughout the training process, where “ITS/X” denotes the training strategy that removes the “X” process from our ITS.
+To investigate the efficacy of different processes in ITS, we construct the ablation study on the scenario U4 with 80 tasks.
+Different combinations of the training strategies are used, and we record the cost value during the training process in Fig. \ref{Fig. 5}.
+Particularly, “ITS/X” refers to our ITS but without the “X” component.
 For example, “ITS/intensive” denotes the training strategy that only includes the pre-training and alternate training processes.

 From Fig. \ref{Fig. 5}, we can observe that the pre-trained models perform better at the beginning of the interactive training (e.g., “ITS” versus “ITS/pre-training”).
-The intensive training process slows convergence speed by several epochs (e.g., “ITS/pre-training” versus “ITS/pre-training\&intensive”).
-However, for each epoch, the time consuming of the training data generation for the lower-layer model is much longer than that of the lower-layer model training, as listed in Table \ref{Table 1}.
-The intensive training process can skip the time-consuming procedure of training data generation for the lower-layer model, which efficiently reduces the whole training time.
-With respect to the final performance of models, ITS (ours) has a similar performance to ITS/intensive, whereas the whole training time of ITS (ours) is much shorter than that of ITS/intensive due to the skip of lower-layer training data generation.
-From Table \ref{Table 1}, the training data generation for the lower-layer model can consume several hours in large-scale situations.
-Thus, we use the ITS which has an intensive training process to accelerate the entire training process with no performance decrease.
+The intensive training process slows down the convergence by several epochs (e.g., “ITS/pre-training” versus “ITS/pre-training\&intensive”).
+However, as indicated in Table \ref{Table 1}, for each epoch, the time used to generate the training data for the lower-level model is much longer than that of the lower-level model training (e.g., 116 minutes versus 31 minutes for U6-500).
+The intensive training process does not need this time-consuming training data generation for the lower-level model, which considerably reduces the whole training time.
+With respect to the eventual performance, our ITS exhibits a similar result to ITS/intensive, whereas the whole training time of ITS (ours) is much shorter than that of ITS/intensive due to the less lower-level training data generation.
+Thus, we use the proposed ITS which comes with an intensive training process to accelerate the entire training process without performance drop.